NightfallChease/SWTOR-Tool/README.md

 2. Excract files

-3. Run the game first
+3. Run the game

-4. Wait until ingame
+4. Select Character and wait until you spawn

 4. Run the Injector